RobertHardy14/RobertHardy14/README.md

   <h3> Note: This will be getting updated as more projects are worked on. </h3>
   <ul>
      <li>
+      <h3>Karate DSL</h3>
+       <p>Description: This project starts expanding into API Automation, from the udemy course <a href="https://www.udemy.com/course/karate-dsl-api-automation-and-performance-from-zero-to-hero/?couponCode=OF52424">Karate DSL: API Automation and Performance from Zero to Hero</a></p>
+       <p>Repository: <a href="https://github.com/RobertHardy14/udemyKarateTest">https://github.com/RobertHardy14/udemyKarateTest</a> </p>
       <h3>South Park</h3>
       <p>Description: This project goes a bit further into Cypress knowledge, using mocha and chai, written on JS</p>
       <p>Repository: <a